 I recently inherited my mom’s minerals.
 I finally was able to get in touch with the producer.
-He told me that he had no idea where to send the money that was owed and the he was supposed turn it over to the state but didn’t.
-He told me he needed a transfer of mineral deed and a death certificate of which I provided him.
-He would then provide me with a 1099 and an ach form so I could start receiving money.
-I never received anything from him and he does not respond to my emails and as blocked all of my calls.
+He told me that he had no idea where to send the money that was owed and that he was supposed to turn it over to the state but didn’t.
+He told me he needed a transfer of mineral deed and a death certificate, of which I provided him.
+He would then provide me with a 1099 and an ACH form so I could start receiving money.
+I never received anything from him and he does not respond to my emails and has blocked all of my calls.
 Any advice as to what I should do?
 He owes years of back pay.

 1 Like

 Let me know if you can’t see that picture.
-Texas law states you have to send the operator a notice a letter of non payment and tell them you want paid at that point only the operator only has 30 days to either pay you or respond to you what the reason is for non payment.
-If the fail to do either you then go to a gas lawyer and they will gladly sue them for non payment.
-Change in ownership takes up to a 120 in business days in Texas ours started July and we didn’t get paid until March hope this helps and the letter needs to be certified and probably notarized as well.
+Texas law states you have to send the operator a notice, a letter of nonpayment, and tell them you want paid.
+At that point, the operator only has 30 days to either pay you or respond to you with the reason for nonpayment.
+If they fail to do either, you then go to a gas lawyer and they will gladly sue them for nonpayment.
+Change in ownership takes up to 120 business days in Texas.
+Ours started in July and we didn’t get paid until March.
+Hope this helps, and the letter needs to be certified and probably notarized as well.

 1 Like